TIBCOSoftware/snappydata/docs/sde/hac_contracts.md

 ```

 ## Error Functions
-In addition to this, SnappyData supports error functions that can be specified in the query projection.
+In addition to this, TIBCO ComputeDB supports error functions that can be specified in the query projection.
 These error functions are supported for the SUM, AVG and COUNT aggregates in the projection.

 The following four methods are available to be used in query projection when running approximate queries: